- Outline the process of molecular cloning of a gene or segment of DNA

 A promising solution to these challenges is to find and genetically modify stem cells, those cells that will continue to divide and replenish the body’s cells for the rest of the patient’s life.
 Genetically modified stem cells can be returned to the patient’s body and have the potential to supply and replenish genetically modified blood cells and tissues for the rest of the patient’s life.

 One technology developed in recent years, and being widely adopted in research labs around the world, is CRISPR-Cas9 technology, and variants.
-CRISPR stands for Clustered Regularly Interspersed Short Palindromic Repeats.
-Cas9 is a protein enzyme that binds short RNAs made from CRISPR genes to recognize and cleave DNA sequences that match the CRISPR RNAs.
-This technology enables researchers to delete, add, or replace particular bits of DNA in a cell.
-Human genome editing may be less controversial than human genetic modification, because no non-human DNA is added.
+CRISPR stands for Clustered Regularly Interspersed Short Palindromic Repeats and functions as a library of foreign DNA samples that represent viruses or pathogens that could harm a bacterial species.
+Cas9 is a protein enzyme that binds short RNAs made from the CRISPR gene library.
+Cas9 bound to a short RNA can recognize corresponding DNA sequences that match the CRISPR RNAs, after which Cas9 will cleave or cut the DNA, causing a DNA break.
+This discovery of CRISPR-Cas9 from bacteria generated a molecular technology that enables researchers to delete, add, or replace particular bits of DNA in a cell.

-In essence, Cas9 is a protein that cuts DNA.
+In essence, Cas9 is a protein that cuts DNA, which causes a DNA break.
 Whereas restriction endonucleases cut DNA at fixed sites, Cas9 is programmable.
 Cas9 targets the DNA site to be cut by using a short guide RNA (sgRNA).
 Cas9 binds the sgRNA, and cuts DNA wherever the sgRNA binds to a complementary DNA sequence.
-So in any organism where the genome sequence is known, scientists can make an sgRNA to target a particular DNA sequence in the genome, and cut it.
-After Cas9 cuts the DNA to create a double-strand DNA break, the cell’s DNA repair system will trim the broken ends and ligate them together, often creating small deletions as a result of the trimming.
-If a homologous DNA sequence is available (matches the sequences around the cut ends), the cell’s DNA repair system uses the matching DNA as a template to repair the break in the DNA.
-This homology-dependent repair system copies the sequence information in the DNA template as it joins the broken ends together.
+So, in any organism where the genome sequence is known, scientists can make an sgRNA to target a particular DNA sequence in the genome, and cut it.
+After Cas9 cuts the DNA to create a double-strand DNA break, the cell’s DNA repair system will trim the broken ends and ligate them together in a process called non-homologous end-joining, which often creates a small deletion as a result of the trimming.
+If instead a homologous DNA sequence that matches the sequences around the cut ends is available, the cell’s DNA repair system can use the matching DNA as a template to repair the break in the DNA.
+This homology-dependent repair system loops in the sequence information in the homologous DNA template to repair the broken DNA.
 By providing Cas9 protein, sgRNA, and a homologous template DNA that includes a desired change, scientists have successfully made precise changes in genomes of many kinds of cells and organisms, including cultured human cells.